blzrosa/erdplus-parser/README.md

 ## How to Use

-The project is set up to batch-process files from an input directory.
+The project is set up to batch-process files from the input directory.

-1. Place all your `.erdplus` diagram files into the `data/input` directory.
+1. Place all your `.erdplus` diagram files into the `input/` directory.
 2. Install dependencies:
     ```bash
     npm install